OUR BOARD OF DIRECTORS

 Sandy is a long-time Sonoma resident with an impressive background in the non profit development world.
 From 1999 to 2015, she served as a consultant with Marts & Lundy and co-leader of the firm’s Schools Practice Group.
 Prior to her consulting work, Sandy served as director of development at Lick-Wilmerding High School in San Francisco, she co-founded the California Schools Development Conference (CAPS) specifically to address the need for professional development opportunities for the entire development office team.
 From 1989 to 1994, Sandy served as the director of development at KQED, San Francisco’s public broadcasting tv and radio station.

-Before moving to the Bay Area in 1989, Sandy lived for twenty years in Denver, Colorado where she served as director of development for several educational and civic organizations.
+Before moving to the Bay Area, Sandy lived for twenty years in Denver, Colorado where she served as director of development for several educational and civic organizations.
 In addition to her professional activities, Sandy serves as class agent for Mt.
 Holyoke College, is a past board member of the Golden Gate Chapter of The Association of Fundraising Professionals, Live Oak School and St. Paul’s Episcopal School.
-Currently Sandy serves as a trustee of The Bay School of San Francisco and Ox Bow School.
-She is a founding board member of Leadership and Design, an advisor to The Boys and Girls Club of Sonoma Valley and tutors in the Sonoma County Adult Literacy Program.
+Currently Sandy serves as a trustee of The Bay School of San Francisco and Ox Bow School and a founding board member of Leadership and Design, an advisor to The Boys and Girls Club of Sonoma Valley and tutors in the Sonoma County Adult Literacy Program.

 Governance & Events Committee